Have you received an unfair or unsuitable loan?

 - the lender did not ensure that you could still repay the loan if your interest rate increased

 - the lender failed to properly consider your existing debts

 - the lender over-estimated the rental income returns from an investment property that you were planning to buy with the loan

 - your ability to repay the loan was reliant on rising house prices.

 Why Maurice Blackburn?

-Maurice Blackburn's financial advice lawyers are experts in the field.
-We fight for fair, and we can help you to each step of the way to get the settlement you deserve.
+Maurice Blackburn's financial services dispute lawyers are experts in the field.
+We fight for fair, and we can help you to get the settlement you deserve.

 We offer 'no win, no fee'* arrangements for these types of cases, which means that you don’t have to pay for our legal services if we don't win.